telosnetwork/telos-docs/docs/learn/crosschain_guide/native-to-evm-multisig-proposal.md

 ## Requirements

-This guide makes use of nodeJS, ethers, telos-evmjs as well as cleos.
+This guide makes use of nodeJS, ethers, [telosevm-js](https://github.com/telosnetwork/telosevm-js) as well as cleos.

 ## 1. Prepare the data using a script